Understanding Aadhaar vs. VID: Key Differences

 Full Details vs. Limited Information: What They Show

-When you use your Aadhaar for verification, it can reveal a broader set of your demographic and biometric information to the service provider.
-However, when you use your VID, it only provides limited information, such as your name, address, and photograph, without exposing your permanent Aadhaar number.
+When you use your Aadhaar for verification, it can reveal a broader set of demographic and biometric information to the service provider.
+However, when you use your VID, it provides only limited information, such as your name, address, and photograph, without exposing your permanent Aadhaar number.
 This difference is crucial for protecting your privacy.

 Why You Use Each: Core Identity vs. Secure Check